aarhusstadsarkiv/permanent-urls/README.md

     ./scripts/check_urls.py

-Or in a cron job (which in this case will run every  hour at minute 0):
+Or in a cron job (which in this case will run daily 2 hours past midnight):

-    0 * * * * cd /home/appuser/permanent-urls && .venv/bin/python ./scripts/check_urls.py
+    0 2 * * * cd /home/appuser/permanent-urls && .venv/bin/python ./scripts/check_urls.py

 The `cronjob` is running on the `service` server of Aarhus City Archives.
 Connect to the `service` server: